 8. Grilled the asparagus for 2-3 minutes, turning them half way through.

 Enjoy!
-And foodies, don't forget to tag us on instagram or Facebook if you make this at home.
+And foodies, don't forget to tag us on instagram or Facebook when you make this at home.
+Leave a review below!

 Comments will be approved before showing up.